 Work from Home jobs PROs

-- Stay safe during the pandemic: Stop cramming into the subway in the early hours of the morning and stay safe during the pandemic.
+- Stay safe during the pandemic: Stop cramming into the subway in the early morning hours and stay safe during the pandemic.

 - Your schedule.
 Most companies that offer working hours from home are also flexible with employees in terms of working hours.

 - Work from anywhere: You can work from your home or backyard.
-You can take your phone or laptop with you in the car if you need to move.
+You can take your phone or laptop in the car if you need to move.

 - More time for the family: If you have children, you will have more time for them.
 The hours usually spent in traffic can be harnessed.

-- Low costs: You’ll save transportation money, as well as food money because you won’t have the temptation to go to the restaurant near the company.
+- Low costs: You’ll save transportation money and food money because you won’t have the temptation to go to the restaurant near the company.

 - Relaxation: You will be able to work at your own pace without stress and your work rhythm being interrupted by discussions between colleagues or meetings planned shortly.